anpaza/ugears/README.md

     limitations under the License.

 A copy of Apache license can be found [in the doc/ directory](doc/LICENSE-2.0).

-The only caveat is the tfp_printf routine which is LGPL licensed.
-I'll rewrite it from scratch one day when I'll be in a mood for it.

 On the compatibility between Apache license and GPL [you can read here](https://www.apache.org/licenses/GPL-compatibility.html).